gvwilson/thirdbit/fiction/maddy-roo/index.md

 The bot still lay where it had fallen.
 Gumption hesitated for a moment.
 "Anyway, thanks for saving me," he muttered.
-He lifted the rock over his head---
+He lifted the rock over his head—

----and yelped with surprise as the bot sat up in the water and said, "You're welcome."
+—and yelped with surprise as the bot sat up in the water and said, "You're welcome."
 The lenses on the front of its head rotated a quarter turn and then back as if it was blinking.